The dangers of distraction

 Make sure you know the rules about mobile phone use when driving and watch our animated video.

-Mobile phone detection cameras are now in operation across NSW targeting illegal phone use.
+Mobile phone detection cameras operate across NSW targeting illegal phone use.
 The program includes both fixed and transportable trailer-mounted cameras.
-Along with regular enforcement operations by NSW Police, these cameras will target illegal mobile phone use anywhere, anytime.
+Along with regular enforcement operations by NSW Police, these cameras target illegal mobile phone use anywhere, anytime.

 Being distracted increases your chances of having a crash.
 It slows down your reaction times and puts you in danger of failing to see hazards such as traffic lights, stop signs or other road users, including pedestrians and bicycle riders.
 Avoid the temptation of using your mobile phone illegally while driving:

 - Use a mobile phone cradle fitted in your vehicle

 - Get Bluetooth set up or installed in your vehicle

 - Get a passenger to answer your messages/calls